 What that actually means in practice

 Classical SEO rewarded the best page for a query.
-AI Overviews, ChatGPT-style answers, Perplexity, Gemini, and other answer engines assemble responses from entities, documents, citations, reviews, structured sources, and externally validated authority.
-The same asset that ranks in traditional SERPs may or may not earn the citation in an AI Overview.
+AI Overviews, ChatGPT-style answers, Perplexity, Gemini, and other answer engines build their responses out of entities, documents, citations, reviews, structured sources, and authority that has been validated elsewhere.
+The asset that ranks in a traditional SERP may or may not earn the citation in the answer above it.

-AI search does not kill SEO; it raises the bar from publishing content to becoming a machine-readable authority.
+AI search does not kill SEO.
+It raises the bar from publishing content to becoming a source a machine can read and trust.

 1. The unit of value is shifting

 From ranking to citation: A page-one ranking still matters, but it is no longer the whole prize.
-AI Overviews impact search by inserting an answer layer that may satisfy the query before the click, while still giving credit to a smaller set of cited sources.
+AI Overviews insert an answer layer that can satisfy the query before the click, while crediting a smaller set of cited sources.

 From pages to entities: Search engines need to understand who you are, what you sell, who you serve, what claims you can credibly make, and where those claims are verified.
-Weak entity structure creates ambiguity; ambiguity reduces selection.
+Weak entity structure creates ambiguity, and ambiguity gets you left out.

-From content volume to evidence density: Generic explainers are less defensible.
-Original data, named expertise, implementation detail, product specifics, customer language, and third-party validation are harder to replace.
+From content volume to evidence density: Generic explainers are easy to replace.
+Original data, named expertise, implementation detail, product specifics, customer language, and third-party validation are not.

-From keyword targeting to answer ownership: GEO SEO — generative engine optimization — is not a separate magic trick.
+From keyword targeting to answer ownership: GEO SEO, generative engine optimization, is not a separate trick.
 It is the structural work of making your expertise easy for AI systems to identify, trust, summarize, and cite.

 2. What changes across the SEO system